Welcome to the Middle School at ASW, a place to grow...

 The ASW Middle School is organized on a grade level team learning concept.
 Faculty members work with teaching colleagues at their grade level to plan both curricular and extracurricular activities.
 In addition, students at each grade level are assigned an advisor who works to support the child's overall growth during the school year.
 A sense of community and belonging within a larger organization is the desired outcome.

 Our ultimate goal is that students will leave Middle School as critical thinkers, independent and lifelong learners, strong communicators, healthy risk takers, and thoughtful, caring global citizens.
-As we work toward the implementation of the International Baccalaureate Organization’s Middle Years Program over the next two years, the school is as vibrant a place as it has ever been.
+As we work toward the implementation of the International Baccalaureate Organization’s Middle Years Program, the school is as vibrant a place as it has ever been.
+Why not arrange a visit and see for yourself!

 Language arts classes develop students’ skills as readers, writers, presenters, listeners, and critical thinkers through the study of various genres and texts.
 By examining texts from a variety of cultures and perspectives, students not only gain academic skills, but also multicultural awareness of how ideas and literature shape our global community.
 In collaboration with their peers, students will analyze complex concepts and pose a variety of questions to develop deeper understanding across all disciplines.